 The circulation of the sea breeze is made up of two opposing flows.
 One is at the surface (2), called the sea breeze.
 The other is above (5), which is called the return flow.
 These result in a difference in the density of the air between the land and the sea caused by the Sun’s energy.

 The Sun warms the surface and the ocean at the same rate.
-However, the ground’s heat remains in the top inches of the soil, it gets reflected back into the atmosphere, which warms the air.
+However, the ground’s heat remains in the top inches of the soil.
+It gets reflected back into the atmosphere, which warms the air.
 The density of the air increases as the air warms.
 This forms a weak low pressure area known as a thermal low (1).
 The cooler and denser air moves inland off of the water (2).
-As the cooler air moves inland, it pushes the less dense warm air to rise (3).
-Between the warm and cool air is a boundary called a sea breeze front, which is formed because of the difference in air temperature on either side of the front (land & water).
-The sea breeze front is equivalent to a typical cold front.
-After the front moves through, the air temperature may drop as much as 20°F (11°C) in the coastal area.
+As the cooler air moves inland, it forces the less dense warm air to rise (3).
+Between the warm and cool air is a boundary called a sea breeze front, which the same as your typical cold front, which is formed because of the difference in air temperature on either side of the front (land & water).
+As the front moves through, the air temperature may drop more than 20°F (11°C) in the coastal area.
 The skies clear after the sea breeze passes by.
-This also may increase in the humidity and change the wind speed or direction.
+This also may increase the humidity, change the wind speed and/or direction.

-Light west winds of 5-10 mph keep the sea breeze front confined to the eastern coast, but also make for more widespread thunderstorms along the boundary.
-Stronger west winds can prevent the sea breeze front from moving onshore or forming at all, thus no thunderstorms will occur.
-Prevailing east winds help push the sea breeze front and thunderstorms as much as half way across the peninsula.
+Light west winds of 5 to 10 mph (8 to 16 km/h) keep the sea breeze front confined to the eastern coast, but also make for more widespread thunderstorms along the boundary.
+Stronger winds from the west can prevent the sea breeze front from moving onshore or forming at all, thus no thunderstorms will occur.
+Winds blowing east can help push the sea breeze front and thunderstorms as much as halfway across the region.

 The opposite of a sea breeze is a land breeze.
 While sea breezes occur during the day, land breezes occur at night.
 Despite this temporal difference in occurrence of land and sea breezes, the formation of land breezes is basically the same as that of sea breezes, however, the role of the ocean and land is reversed.